Ys VIII: Lacrimosa of Dana: Plot

-The castaways begin to build a ship to escape the island; Adol's party continues to explore the island from clues on what sank the Lombardia.
+The castaways begin to build a ship to escape the island; Adol's party continues to explore the island for clues to what sank the Lombardia.
 After research into the matter, it is discovered that a Primordial known as the Oceanus was responsible for the sinking of their ship, as it has historically attacked ships since before Dana's era.
-The castaways band together and defeat the Oceanus, allowing for safe travel in the surrounding sea.
-However, questions surrounding the Primordials and Dana's situation lead the group to continue to explore the island.
+The castaways band together and defeat the Oceanus, allowing for safe travel in the surrounding sea, but questions surrounding the Primordials and Dana's situation lead the group to continue to explore the island.
 By doing this, Dana begins to slowly regain her memories.
-She discovers that multiple meteorites crashed into Eternia long ago, killing many people and triggering events akin to a nuclear winter which led to the extinction of Eternians.
+She discovers that multiple meteorites crashed into Eternia long ago, killing many people and triggering events akin to a nuclear winter, which led to the extinction of Eternians.
 This event was brought forth by a process called the Lacrimosa, which triggers an extinction event after the primary species on earth has run its course.
 During each Lacrimosa, one member of the species is chosen to survive and become an immortal Warden of Evolution, one who watches over the Lacrimosa and ensures the process is successfully carried out.
 Dana was chosen to be the protector representing Eternians; she resisted and put herself into a deep sleep until the next Lacrimosa would occur.
 Dana awoke in the present because the current Lacrimosa was beginning: the extinction of humans, to be accomplished through the revival of Primordials as the primary species.
 Consequently, Adol is selected to be the next Warden of Evolution, representing the human species.

 With Dana's help, Adol's crew becomes the first group to resist the Lacrimosa, ending the process and ensuring the continued survival of the human race.
 Stopping the Lacrimosa does not go as planned, and the world begins to collapse.
-Dana uses her essence to disrupt the end of the world, but dies in the process.
+Dana uses her essence to disrupt the end of the world, but seemingly dies in the process.
 Shortly thereafter, while mourning the loss of Dana, the goddess of the world, Maia, makes an appearance, telling the group that Dana's sacrifice has led her to become the Goddess of Evolution, tasked with watching over the world.
 Dana and the other protectors appear; Dana wishes goodbye to Adol's group, while the other Protectors inform Adol the Lacrimosa may still need to be used in the future to prevent the world from collapsing.
-After the Protectors and Goddess' disappear, the castaways finish construction of their ship and sail home, parting ways and returning to their normal lives.
+After the Protectors and Goddesses disappear, the castaways finish construction of their ship and sail home, parting ways and returning to their normal lives.